atsign-company/location/README.md

 # location

-A simple, location sharing app.
+A simple location sharing app.
 In construction.

 ## Features